Bonus material: Download Marketing Positioning Checklist.

 You’re looking for what your company and your product do best — compared to your competitive alternatives.

-Look through the interview results and list all attributes, capabilities and features that you have that the identified alternatives don’t.
+Look through the interview results and list all attributes, capabilities, and features that you have that the identified alternatives don’t.

-For example, ‘easy to use’ may not be the best unique attribute — unless it creates “provable” value.
+For example, ‘easy to use’ may not be the best unique attribute — unless it creates a “provable” value.
 E.g. do your competitors’ products require training and your product doesn’t?
 Can you quantify how long it takes to become proficient with your product versus alternative products?

 Note that unique attributes are not only the features of your product.

 You may have a unique approach to serving your customers, a different business model, a better guarantee, unique methodology, faster payback (time to ROI) than other solutions…